-The circadian rhythms are physical, mental, and behavioral changes that follow a 24-hour cycle.
+The circadian rhythm is an internal human clock and responds to sunlight, affecting our sleep patterns.
+Within this rhythm there are physical, mental, and behavioral changes that follow a 24-hour cycle.
 These natural processes respond to light and dark and affect living things, humans, animals, plants and microbes.

-With our lifestyle choices and environmental factors can cause our circadian rhythms and natural light-cycle to be out of sync and will affect our health by disrupting sleep patterns, eating habits and digestion, hormone release and body temperature.
+Our lifestyle choices and environmental factors can cause our circadian rhythm and natural light-cycle to be out of sync and this will affect our health by disrupting sleep patterns, eating habits, digestion, hormone release and body temperature.

-With simple to apply techniques and a understanding what makes biological clock tick it could help lead to treatments for sleep disorders, mental health disorders, jet lag and other health problems.
+With simple techniques that are easily applied and with an understanding of what makes our biological clock tick, this could help lead to treatments for sleep and mental health disorders, jet lag and other health problems.